Frequently Asked Questions for Veterinarians in Riverdale

 At what age should I have my pet spayed or neutered?

-Lynn Animal Hospital recommends waiting until your pet is at least 4-6 months of age before seeking a spay or neuter procedure.
+Lynn Animal Hospital recommends waiting until your pet is at least 6 months of age before seeking a spay or neuter procedure.
 Contact us to discuss specific details based on species, breed, and size.
-Spaying/neutering has health and behavior benefits to your pet and of course helps prevent overpopulation.
+Spaying / neutering has health and behavioral benefits for your pet and of course, helps prevent over-population.

 What are heartworms?
 How can I prevent my pet from getting heartworms?

 One infected mosquito is all it takes to infect your dog with the baby form (larval stage) of the heartworm parasite.